rodofjar/RprojectFromTerminal/README.md

 # Creating and Troubleshooting Custom R Project Files from the Terminal

-This tutorial provides step-by-step instructions on how to create custom R project files (`*.Rproj`) using PowerShell and how to troubleshoot common issues that might arise when trying to open these files in RStudio.
+This tutorial provides step-by-step instructions on how to create custom R project files (`*.Rproj`) using PowerShell and how to troubleshoot common issues that might arise when trying to open these files from the commandline.

-By the end of this tutorial, you should be able to type `Create-RProject -projectName "MyNewProject"` into the terminal and voila.
-A new project created there and then
+By the end of this tutorial, you should be able to type `Create-RProject -projectName "MyNewProject"` into the terminal and then voila A new project created there and then.

 ## Table of Contents